 Given budget and instructional constraints, before you apply you must consult with your Department Chair or Program Director.
 Your Chair/Director will consult with your Dean.

 If you are interested in any of the above opportunities, please read below, and then contact the Center for International Education at 836-4411 (Schofield 3) if you have addition questions.

-Harlaxton College Guidance for Summer Visiting Faculty (Required reading for all Harlaxton applicants)
+Harlaxton College Guidance Visiting Faculty (Required reading for all Harlaxton applicants)

 Harlaxton College Appraisal Form (Required submission of all Harlaxton Applicants.
 Form to be completed by chair and sent directly to CIE.)
 Please use Adobe Reader to open this document